sage-code/eve/manual/basic.md

 ## Single symbol

 Symbols are Unicode UTF32.
-That is using 32 bit  @integer:
+That is using 32 bit  Integer:

 * Single-quoted strings like: 'α'
 * U+HHHH   from: U+0000   to U+FFFF